Petplan veterinary expert Brian Faulkner shares his tips for helping your dog make a speedy recovery after an operation.

 ‘The best food to offer your dog after surgery is a “light and white” diet, such as cooked chicken and rice, which dogs find easier to digest than normal pet foods,’ Brian recommends.

-Your pet is likely to regain his normal appetite within 24 hours and, if he's eaten his lighter meals without a problem, you can then slowly reintroduce his normal food over the course of a day or two.
-'Keep in mind that good-quality, nutritious food throughout the recuperation period is important to boost nourishment and help a speedy recovery,' says Brian.
+Your pet is likely to regain his appetite within 24 hours and, if he’s eaten his lighter meals without a problem, you can then slowly reintroduce his normal food over the course of a day or two.
+‘Keep in mind that good-quality, nutritious food throughout the recuperation period is important to help facilitate a speedy recovery,’ says Brian.

 If you notice that your dog is off his food, it could be due to lingering pain, an infection, or an ongoing health condition.
-Some pets feel sick and may vomit so make sure you follow your vet's advice on feeding after surgery.
-Speak to your vet if you have any concerns, as they'll be able to recommend exactly what steps to take in aiding your pet's recovery.
+Some pets feel nauseous and may vomit so make sure you follow your vet’s advice on feeding after surgery.
+Speak to your vet if you have any concerns, as the earlier they know about potential complications, the better.

 Manage your pet's pain

-After your dog's operation, a vet or veterinary nurse will explain how to use the pain relief medications needed to keep your dog as comfortable as possible.
-'It's vital that you stick carefully to the instructions on exactly when and how much medication to give,' Brian says.
-'This will ensure that the drugs can effectively prevent any unnecessary pain while your dog recovers.
-Remember, your pet won't only be feeling sore where the surgical incision was made, but will also have discomfort from the internal healing.'
+After your dog’s operation, a vet or veterinary nurse will explain how to use the pain relief medications needed to keep your dog as comfortable as possible.
+‘It’s vital that you stick carefully to the instructions on exactly when and how much medication to give,’ Brian says.
+‘This will ensure that the drugs can effectively prevent any unnecessary pain while your dog recovers, without creating any side effects.
+Remember, your pet won’t only be feeling sore at the surgical incision, but may also experience discomfort from the internal healing.’